circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

       shell: powershell.exe
 ```

-Under the `jobs` key, we set the executor via the orb we are using.
+Under the `jobs` key, we define the `build` job, and set the executor via the orb we are using.
 We can also declare the default shell to be applied across future steps in the configuration.
 The default shell is `Powershell.exe`

 ```yaml
     steps: